top of page

 Co-founder

-He is the Program Director for the Treatment, Recovery, and Prevention (TRP) Academy, a culturally responsive, peer-led, abstinence-based therapeutic teaching community and transitional housing program that works with justice-involved clients in San Francisco.
-With decades of public, private, and non-profit service, Mr. Johnson has been working in a professional capacity in the field of substance abuse and servicing justice involved clients over many years.
-His leadership includes the administration of specific intervention programs to divert people from the criminal justice system and into treatment where possible, programs to help people re-enter community living successfully after a period of incarceration, and training and consultation with the criminal justice system.
-Mr. Johnson is committed to promoting recovery-oriented, integrated, and culturally responsive services and systems that foster dignity, respect, and meaningful community inclusion.
+As the Program Director of the Treatment, Recovery, and Prevention (TRP) Academy, Mr. Johnson leads a culturally responsive, peer-led, abstinence-based therapeutic community and transitional housing program for justice-involved clients in San Francisco.
+With extensive experience in public, private, and non-profit sectors, he has managed intervention programs that redirect individuals from the criminal justice system to treatment, supported successful community reintegration after incarceration, and provided training and consultation to the criminal justice system.
+His commitment lies in promoting recovery-oriented, integrated, and culturally responsive services that uphold dignity, respect, and meaningful community inclusion.

-Cregg is a Trailblazer and a Guide with the gift of helping people find their voice and their way.
-He is a recipient of “The Jefferson Award for Community Innovators”, national recognition of his community service and visionary leadership.
+Cregg Johnson is a trailblazer and guide, renowned for his ability to help individuals find their voice and direction.
+He has been honored with "The Jefferson Award for Community Innovators," recognizing his outstanding community service and visionary leadership.

 cedric-akbar.png